HiGal/GogolLibrary/README.md

 ## Documents
 </a>
-We store all documents in documents db.
+All documents are stored in Database

 which is typicly the abstract class for all documents.
 Below we have particular types of document extending from it: